 Double-check that you’re using the right color bobbin thread, right embroidery needle, and right type of embroidery thread.

 Pull the back of the shirt out from under the hoop, and attach the hoop to the machine.

 At this point, if the unhooped parts of your shirt are going to get in the way of the embroidery area, secure the unhooped shirt.
 I like to use claw hair clips, clothespins, or painter’s tape to keep the wrong parts of the shirt from being embroidered accidentally!
 Just make sure your clips won’t hit your machine head once it starts stitching.

 I like to then float a layer of water-soluble topping on top of the shirt.
 While this step is debatable, I’ve found that adding this layer of topping to the shirt keeps the stitching from sinking into super-soft t-shirts and generally provides a more professionally-stitched appearance.

 Load your embroidery design, and line the design up with the center of your marked shirt.
 Lower the presser foot, and press start!

 When your shirt embroidery is done, remove the hoop from the machine, and release your shirt.
 Tear off the water-soluble topping.
 If any remains, you can easily remove it with water.

-I hope this t-shirt embroidery tutorial has helped you learn how to embroider a logo or other design on a shirt!
-Happy stitching!
+I hope this t-shirt embroidery tutorial has helped you learn how to embroider a logo or other design on a shirt.
+Best wishes for your project!